-Steven and Mary Beth were married in October of 1984 and have six children—three biological children, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble), and Will Franklin Chapman (married to singer-songwriter indie artist Jillian Edwards), and three daughters adopted from China, Shaohannah Hope, Stevey Joy and Maria Sue, who is now with Jesus.
+Steven and Mary Beth were married in October of 1984 and have six children—three biological children, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble and daughter Olive), and Will Franklin Chapman (married to singer-songwriter indie artist Jillian Edwards and dad to Willow Faye), and three daughters adopted from China, Shaohannah Hope, Stevey Joy and Maria Sue, who is now with Jesus.

 The Chapmans live in Franklin, Tennessee.